zongruxie4/PuppyGit/http_service_api.md

 Http method: GET

 params:
-- repoNameOrId: repo name or id, match by name first, if none, will match by id
+- repoNameOrId: repo name or ids, match by name first, if none, will match by id. can have multi repo name or ids, will do action to the list which matched with the repo name or ids and ignore invalids
 - gitUsername: using for create commit, if not pass this param, will use PuppyGit settings
 - gitEmail: using for create commit, if not pass this param, will use PuppyGit settings
 - forceUseIdMatchRepo: 1 enable or 0 disable, default 0, if enable, will force match repo by repo id, else will match by name first, if no match, then match by id